Snowpiercer (TV series): Series overview

-Snowpiercer is set in 2026, seven years after the world becomes a frozen wasteland due to ecocide, and follows the remnants of humanity who have taken shelter on a perpetually moving luxury train.
-Designed and built by the eccentric billionaire Mr. Wilford, the train consists of 1,001 carriages and circles the globe 2.7 times per year.
+Snowpiercer is set in 2026, seven years after the world becomes a frozen wasteland due to ecocide following the launch of a chemical compound called CW-7 that aimed to cool the rapidly warming Earth, and follows the remnants of humanity who have taken shelter on a perpetually moving luxury train.
+Designed and built by the eccentric billionaire Mr. Joseph Wilford, the train consists of 1,001 carriages and circles the globe 2.7 times per year.
 The constant motion of the train provides energy and prevents the passengers from freezing as well.
 Since the catastrophe, the train's population has become rigidly separated by class, caught up in a revolutionary struggle against the strictly imposed social hierarchy and unbalanced allocation of limited resources.
 The show explores issues of class warfare, social injustice, and the politics of survival.

 Season 1

 Seven years after an apocalyptic event known as the Freeze, the last known survivors of humanity travel aboard Snowpiercer, the 1,001 car Great Ark Train built by Joseph Wilford of Wilford Industries.
 Although Wilford is believed to be controlling the train from the Eternal Engine, this is a myth perpetrated by Head Engineer Melanie Cavil in order to maintain order.
 In reality, Melanie abandoned Wilford at boarding, and he is presumed to be dead.

 When a series of murders occur, Melanie enlists the help of Andre Layton, a Chicago homicide detective before the Freeze and the leader of the unticketed stowaways living in the tail of the train – dubbed the Tailies – to solve the murders.
 In secret, Layton uses the opportunity to prepare for his revolution to take control of the train.
-What begins as a revolution turns into a full-scale war between the classes when First Class rebels upon learning Melanie's secret.
-With Melanie's help, Layton prevails and takes control of the train, only to have Wilford arrive on the 40 car Big Alice supply train, bringing Snowpiercer to a stop in the ruins of Chicago.
+What begins as a revolution turns into a full-scale war between the classes when First Class rebels learn of Melanie's secret.
+With Melanie's help, Layton prevails and takes control of the train, only to have Wilford arrive on a 40 car long supply train known as Big Alice, bringing Snowpiercer to a stop in the ruins of Chicago.